What Is Soft Is Strong.

 One of the most profound things we learn over and over again in a mindfulness practice is how to soften around what’s difficult; to not resist our experience even though it can be painful and unpleasant.

 Get on your mat this week and build your capacity to handle anything.
-The sun salutations warm you up to your experience and the longer held postures at the end give you the opportunity to practice softening around your own rough edges.
+The sun salutations warm you up to your experience, grounding you in movement and breath.
+The longer-held postures at the end of practice invite you to explore the edges of your discomfort.
+Can you meet them with curiosity instead of resistance?
+Can you soften around the rough edges and breathe into them?

 Metta,